Zinnwaldite

-Zinnwaldite, KLiFeAl(AlSi3)O10(OH,F)2, potassium lithium iron aluminium silicate hydroxide fluoride is a silicate mineral in the mica group.
+Zinnwaldite, KLiFeAl(AlSi3)O10(OH,F)2, potassium lithium iron aluminium silicate hydroxide fluoride, is a silicate mineral in the mica group.
 The IMA status is as a series between siderophyllite (KFe2Al(Al2Si2)O10(F,OH)2) and polylithionite (KLi2AlSi4O10(F,OH)2) and not considered a valid mineral species.

 Name and discovery

-It was first described in 1845 in Zinnwald/Cinovec on the German-Czech Republic border.
+It was first described in 1845 in Zinnwald/Cinvald (today Cínovec) on the German-Czech Republic border.

 Occurrence

 It occurs in greisens, pegmatite, and quartz veins often associated with tin ore deposits.
 It is commonly associated with topaz, cassiterite, wolframite, lepidolite, spodumene, beryl, tourmaline, and fluorite.